lester-aa/A03/README.md

 ***GIT*** is a VCS (Version Control System) used for code management and GitHub is website that offers online repository services.
 You can use git withuot GitHub but you cannot use GitHub without git.
 Webstorm is an Integrated Development Environment(IDE) used for coding in JavaScrript, HTML, CSS.
 Webstorm lets you managed Git projects hosted on GitHub directly from the IDE.
-Step by Step on how to use git and GitHub
+Step by Step on how to use Git, GitHub & Webstorm.

-1. Install Git and create a github account on Github.com
+1. Install Webstorm,Git and create a github account on Github.com.(Webstorm allows you to manage Git Projects hosted on GitHub from the IDE: ***clone***, ***repository***, etc.

-2. After installing Git, create a local Git repository.

-3. Create a new repository in GitHub

-  a)Log in and browse to the GitHub home page.

-  b)Find the New repository option under the + sign next to your profile picture, in the top right corner.

-  c)Enter a name for your repository and chose a privacy settings.

- 4.Add a File to the Repository
+2.

 PART 2 Glosary